Michael-shannon/cellPLATO/README.md

 # cellPLATO: cell PLasticity Analysis TOol
- The 2023 version of cellPLATO

-A python analysis package to allow morpho-kinetic analysis of thousands of cells through time.

-Segmentation (Cellpose) >> tracking (Bayesian Tracker) >> data analysis (cellPLATO)
+A Python data analysis package for time-lapse cell migration experiments.
 Used in conjunction with Bayesian Tracker for automated cell tracking and segmentation, cellPLATO adds additional layers of analysis and visualization.
 This tool allows users to pool/compare multiple replicates from multiple experimental conditions, perform dimensionality reduction, and explore cell behavioural trajectories through physical and low-dimensional space.

+## Installation instructions

+1. Using anaconda terminal, cd to a directory where you want to install the software
+2. Clone the repository onto your local machine: git clone
+3. cd to the folder that contains 'environment.yml' and type: conda env create -f environment.yml
+4. Activate the environment: conda activate cellPLATO
+5. Install the rest of the packages: pip install -e .

+## How to use cellPLATO:

+cellPLATO is made to be used downstream of cell segmentation and tracking.
+We used cellpose and then bayesian tracker, with files organized as below in the 'file organization' section.

+With jupyter notebook installed, type jupyter notebook in the terminal to begin, and select one of the notebooks to begin running cellPLATO.

+## Description:

 A collection of Jupyter notebooks allows user to process through the analysis step by step, or using pre-assembled pipelines.